opendocsg/slw-judgments-backfill/2017_SGHC_62/report.md

 The requirements which are in issue in this case are requirements (a) and (d). [note: 60]

 73     I turn first to requirement (a).
-In _Goh Nellie v Goh Lian Teck_ [2007] 1 SLR 453 (“ _Goh Nellie_ ”), Sundaresh Menon JC (as he then was) clarified the concept of finality.
+In _Goh Nellie v Goh Lian Teck_ <span class="citation">[2007] 1 SLR 453</span> (“ _Goh Nellie_ ”), Sundaresh Menon JC (as he then was) clarified the concept of finality.
 Menon JC held, at [28], that finality involves “a declaration or determination of a party’s liability and/or his rights or obligations leaving nothing else to be judicially determined”.
 Whether a judgment is final depends on the judge’s intention, which may be gleaned from the relevant document filed, the order made and the notes of evidence taken or arguments made.

 74     In this case, it is plain that the CA did not finally determine that the Defendant was entitled to recover for loss of profits under the Main Contract.
 That issue was simply not before the HC or the CA in the 2010 proceedings for the sanction of the Scheme (“the 2010 proceedings”).
 The following passages from _TT International (HC)_ , at [96]–[99], attest to this point: